 Mr Barilaro argued the laws were a “nail in the coffin for farmers” and threatened to take his MPs to the crossbench.
-He but backed down less than 24 hours later after an ultimatum from Premier Gladys Berejiklian.
+But he backed down less than 24 hours later after an ultimatum from Premier Gladys Berejiklian.

 On Tuesday night, state cabinet finally agreed on an amended set of rules to the State Environmental Planning Policy covering koala habitat.

 Acting Nationals leader and acting Deputy Premier Paul Toole conceded the policy had been controversial but said the right balance had been found so farmers weren’t weighed down by ‘green tape’.

 “This was a matter that was worth fighting for,” Mr Toole said.

 “It had been very contentious over the past couple of months but it was something that was important to our farmers right across regional NSW and that’s why the Nationals stood up for them.